prody/ProDy/doc/examples/trajectory/trajectory.rst

 >>> structure
 <AtomGroup: mdm2 (1449 atoms)>

-This function returned a :class:`~prody.atomic.AtomGroup` instance that stores all atomic data parsed from the PDB file.
+This function returned a :class:`~.AtomGroup` instance that stores all atomic data parsed from the PDB file.

 Parse data all-at-once
 -------------------------------------------------------------------------------

-Using :func:`parseDCD` function all coordinate data in the DCD file can be parsed at once.
-This function returns an :class:`Ensemble` instance:
+Using :func:`~.parseDCD` function all coordinate data in the DCD file can be parsed at once.
+This function returns an :class:`~.Ensemble` instance:

 >>> ensemble = parseDCD('mdm2.dcd')
 >>> ensemble